VladyslavUsenko/basalt/doc/VioMapping.md

 The `num_opt_iter` slider controls the maximum number of iterations executed when pressing `optimize`.

+The button `save_traj` works similar to the VIO, but saves the keyframe trajectory (subset of frames).

 For more systematic evaluation see the evaluation scripts in the [scripts/eval_full](/scripts/eval_full) folder.